Fauna of New Guinea: Birds

-Closely related to the birds-of-paradise are the bowerbirds, a group of twenty rather drab, stocky and short-plumed birds found in New Guinea and Australia.
-They lack the bright and iridescent color and ornamental plumes found in the birds-of-paradise, but the lack is compensated for with the male's architectural skill.
-The male builds and decorates an elaborate bower, ranging from mats, stick towers, avenued chambers to tipi-roofed huts and displays it to the females.
+Closely related to the birds-of-paradise are the bowerbirds, a group of 20 rather drab, stocky and short-plumed birds found in New Guinea and Australia.
+They lack the bright and iridescent color and ornamental plumes found in the birds-of-paradise, but what they lack visually is compensated for with the male's architectural skill.
+The male builds and decorates an elaborate "bower", ranging from mats, stick towers, avenued chambers to tipi-roofed huts and displays it to the females.
+These birds are also famed for their mimicking abilities, as they are able to replicate nearly every sound they hear, and they incorporate these sounds into their own songs to attract a mate.
+Not only can bowerbirds mimic most other bird calls, but their repertoire includes other animals and humans, as well as human technology, such as automobiles, construction equipment, and airplanes.

 Another odd avifauna from New Guinea is the poisonous birds, notably the hooded pitohui.
 In 1989, scientists discovered that the hooded pitohui is poisonous.
 Later, they learned that the feathers and other organs of the pitohui were found to contain batrachotoxin.
 Since then, six other songbirds in New Guinea have been found to possess the same toxin in varying amounts.

-New Guinea's top predator is the New Guinea harpy eagle (Harpyopsis novaeguineae).
-New Guinea shares with the Philippines and New Zealand the distinction of having a bird as top predator.
+This has been attributed to the specific species of beetles and insects the birds consume, which themselves contain batrachotoxin, thus "instilling" it in the birds that eat them.
+A similar phenomenon occurs in the African spur-winged goose (due to its choice of insect prey rendering its meat poisonous), as well as the poison dart frogs of Central and South America, named as such due to their diet formic acid-containing ants.
+However, in captivity, most such animals lose this toxicity when fed a diet of non-toxic insects (crickets, fruit flies, etc).

-Most seabirds native to New Guinea are found throughout the tropics.
+Most coastal birds and seabirds native to New Guinea are found throughout the tropics.

 Although some species are hunted for meat, valuable plumes and feathers, or for the pet trade, the main threats to most species come from logging and conversion of forest for agriculture, both of which degrade or eliminate important habitat.